The red circle above indicate the time we discuss in this section

-*Sengoku period is often depicted in TV’s and movies.
-People who lived through the Sengoku period had a very hard time but it is the most interesting time for TV’s and movies.
-Stories of Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu are the most favorite stories in Japan.
-Especially Toyotomi Hideyoshi’s story is one of the most popular ones.
-He was born in a poor farmer, who became the top of Japan.
-This is one fascinating success story.
+*The Sengoku period is often depicted in TV dramas and movies.
+People who lived through the Sengoku period had a tough time, but it was the most exciting time for TV shows and movies.
+The life of Oda Nobunaga, Toyotomi Hideyoshi and, Tokugawa Ieyasu is the most favorite story in Japan.
+Especially the story of Toyotomi Hideyoshi is one of the most popular ones.
+His background was a poor farmer, but he eventually became the top ruler of Japan.
+That is one fascinating success story.

 Portrait of Toyotomi Hideyoshi (豊臣秀吉) by Kano Mitsunobu, owned by Kodai-Ji Temple From Wikimedia Commons, the free media repositon.